 Tequisquiapan Cheese and Wine Festival

 Several festivals take place in Tequisquiapan on the weekends, and the most popular festival is the Feria Nacional del Queso y Vino, or the Cheese and Wine Festival.
-Spanning over 3 weekends in the months of May and June, this is the perfect event to sample not only the regional specialties, but cheese and wine from all over the country.
-(This event has been cancelled for the past two years because of the coronavirus.)
+Spanning over 3 weekends in the months of May and June, this is the perfect event to sample not only the regional specialties, but cheese and wine from all over the country and a few other spotlight countries.

 How to Get to Tequisquiapan